 - Does not exclude benefits for perils inherent to the activities of the Exchange Visitor’s program

-- Must be underwritten by an insurance company that meets the rating requirements of the USIA or is back by the full faith and credit of the Exchange Visitor’s government
+- Must be underwritten by an insurance company that meets the rating requirements of the USIA or is backed by the full faith and credit of the Exchange Visitor’s government

 Things to Consider